Chike Aniakor: Education

-From 1960 to 1964, Aniakor attended the Nigerian College of Arts, Science, and Technology, Zaria, Kaduna State (renamed Ahmadu Bello University, Zaria), where he received his bachelor's degree in painting.
+From 1960 to 1964, Aniakor attended the Nigerian College of Arts, Science, and Technology, (NCAST) Zaria, Kaduna State (renamed Ahmadu Bello University,Zaria), where he received his bachelor's degree in painting.
 He did his graduate work at Indiana University, Bloomington, where he received a master's (1974) and doctorate (1978) in art history.
 During his time at Indiana University, his paintings and poetry were displayed at numerous art shows, granting him public recognition and academic fellowships, including the Rockefeller Award.
 After graduation, he taught at Southern University in New Orleans, UCLA, and Howard University.

 Since the 1970s, he has taught art and art history at the University of Nigeria, Nsukka (UNN), Enugu State, where he became a founding a member of the Nsukka group, which was later widely known for their use of the Uli art style.
 He was also the founder of the university's art department, which was commended for their virtuosity scholars and students as well as showcasing their artists to the international art scene.